 An entrepreneurial ecosystem on steroids

 Lisbon’s thriving start-up ecosystem is undeniable.
-It is growing twice as fast as the European average backed by strong support by the Portuguese government who has invested in an array of initiatives to support entrepreneurship.
-One of which is the hosting of the Web Summit – Europe’s largest technology conference that has brought over 50,000 tech entrepreneurs to Lisbon for the past two years, putting the city firmly on the map and its tech community on steroids.
+It is growing twice as fast as the European average backed by strong support by the Portuguese government who has invested in an array of initiatives to support entrepreneurship and companies that want to expand to Lisbon and other cities.
+One of which is the hosting of the Web Summit – Europe’s largest technology conference that has convinced over 50,000 tech entrepreneurs to expand to Lisbon over the past two years, putting the city firmly on the map and its tech community on steroids.
 This creative and dynamic environment has become a magnet for scores of business supporting the entrepreneurial revolution – accelerators, incubators, co- working spaces and naturally coliving is the next ingredient in the mix.

 The high life